Akebia quinata: Medicinal

-Akebia quinata consumption has been shown in-vitro to prevent obesity and reduce fat accumulation effectively as well as lower cholesterol levels present in the blood of rodents.
-Though not commonly known by the public because of the rarity of the fruit, this may be hailed as an "herbal medicine" for weight loss in the future.
+Akebia quinata consumption has been shown in-vitro to lower cholesterol levels present in the blood of rodents.
 Akebia also has the ability to regulate chemicals in the kidneys, liver and cardiovascular system making it a health food if regularly consumed.

 The stem contains approximately 30% potassium salts thus causing a diuretic action.

 The fruit is used in traditional Chinese medicine to treat urinary tract infections, scanty lactation, and rheumatoid arthritis.

 Other

-Traditionally the vines have been used for basket-weaving which may help reduce the spread of this plant in the Eastern United States.
+Traditionally, the vines have been used for basket-weaving which may help reduce the spread of this plant in the Eastern United States.

-The dried rinds have been used in Japanese fertility festivals and due to their "yonic" appearance it is thought to increase the fertility of women, although there is no scientific evidence to support these claims.
+The dried rinds have been used in Japanese fertility festivals and due to their vulva-like appearance it is thought to increase the fertility of women, although there is no scientific evidence to support these claims.

 Cultivation

 Akebia prefers sandy soils with good drainage, and regular watering, though it is drought resistant.
 In some areas the plant is an invasive species to be avoided.
-This species in considered hardy in all of the United Kingdom and Europe (down to -15 to -20 °C).
+This species is considered hardy in all of the United Kingdom and Europe (down to −15 to −20 °C).
 In the US, it suitable for hardiness zones 4–9.